gomorpheus/morpheus-docs/getting_started/maintenance/upgrading.rst

 Upgrading
 =========

-4.0 Upgrade Requirements
+4.x Upgrade Requirements
 ------------------------

-* Only appliances running Morpheus v3.6.0 or higher can upgrade to 4.0.0 or higher.
+* Only appliances running Morpheus v3.6.0 or higher can upgrade to 4.x.
 * MySQL will be upgraded to 5.7.x on Appliances with MySQL running on the app node (Single Node or "all-in-one" Appliances).
 Backup your database before running the upgrade.

    .. important:: BACKUP YOUR DATABASE before the upgrade.
 You can use the appliance backup job in Morpheus, but make sure you download it before you do the upgrade.